adeep/bitwarden_reddit/cannot_login.md

 might be helpless against, but they are extremely rare.
 One report indicates that the entities that deploy these sophisticated attacks charge $250,000 _per person_.

 If you really have malware, the overwhelming odds are _you downloaded and installed it_.
-This can be from a bad download from the Google Play Store, intentionally downloading a "hack" or "cracked" game, or perhaps incautiously opening a strange or unexpected email attachment.
+This could be downloading (or side loading) a bad app, intentionally downloading a "hack" or "cracked" game, or perhaps incautiously opening a strange or unexpected email attachment.

 _Why the password manager?_

 If an attacker wanted to plunder your bank accounts and other assets, they would make sure it took you as long as possible to discover the breach.
-They want as much time as possible.
+They want as much time as possible to do their nefarious work.
 Modifying the login for your password manager is close to the bottom of the list of things they would do.

 Of course, there are exceptions.
 A bad actor might co-opt your Amazon account, for instance, to deliver merchandise to a drop location or initiate a [brushing scam](https://www.uspis.gov/news/scam-article/brushing-scam).

-They might modify the login to a social media account in order to publish illegal content (and avoid you removing it quickly).
+They might modify the login to a social media account in order to publish illegal content (and delay you removing the illicit content).

-The one exception to this might be a spiteful ex-spouse who is looking to cause you grief _by denying your access to your own secrets_.
+The one exception to this might be a spiteful ex-spouse or rebellious teenager who is looking to cause you grief _by denying your access to your own secrets_.
 Outside a real corner case like this, an attacker modifying your vault is not a likely scenario.